isabella232/document-services.en/help/usecases/HRAgreementWorkflowsJava.md

 &scope=user_login:self+agreement_read:account+agreement_write:account+agreement_send:account
 ```

 Type the above URL in your web browser.
-You are redirected to google.com and the code is be displayed in the address bar as code=\<YOUR_CODE\>, for
+You are redirected to google.com and the code is displayed in the address bar as code=\<YOUR_CODE\>, for
 example:

 ```